-Bill 2: An Act to Make Alberta Open for Business has been introduced and includes changes to general holiday pay, overtime and labour relations.
+Bill 2: An Act to Make Alberta Open for Business has passed and includes changes to general holiday pay, overtime and labour relations.
+Changes to general holiday pay and overtime take effect September 1.

 - The overtime rule for field catering employees is 10 hours per day or 191 hours per month, whichever is greater.